sarahwolf32/DCGAN-for-MNIST/README.md

-# DCGAN
+# DCGAN for MNIST

-This is an implementation of the paper ['Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks' by Radford, et al](https://arxiv.org/pdf/1511.06434.pdf).
+This is an implementation of the paper ['Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks' by Radford, et al](https://arxiv.org/pdf/1511.06434.pdf) on the MNIST dataset of hand-written digits.

 ## Background